 The domain prepended to feed URLs.
-Since feed URLs should always be absolute, it is highly recommended to define this (e.g., "http://feeds.example.com").
-If you have already explicitly defined SITEURL (see above) and want to use the same domain for your feeds, you can just set: FEED DOMAIN = SITEURL.
+Since feed URLs should always be absolute, it is highly recommended to define this (e.g., "https://feeds.example.com").
+If you have already explicitly defined SITEURL (see above) and want to use the same domain for your feeds, you can just set: FEED_DOMAIN = SITEURL.

+'''

 FEED_ATOM = None, i.e. no Atom feed

+'''

-Relative URL to output the Atom feed.
+The location to save the Atom feed.